dkorunic/axfr2hosts/README.md

 ## About

-axfr2hosts is a tool meant to do a [DNS zone transfer](https://en.wikipedia.org/wiki/DNS_zone_transfer) in a form of AXFR transaction of one or more zones towards a single DNS server and convert received A, AAAA and CNAME records from a DNS responses into a [hosts file](<https://en.wikipedia.org/wiki/Hosts_(file)>) for a local use, for instance when DNS servers are [unreachable](https://blog.cloudflare.com/october-2021-facebook-outage/) and/or down.
+axfr2hosts performs a [DNS zone transfer](https://en.wikipedia.org/wiki/DNS_zone_transfer) (AXFR) against one or more zones on a single DNS server and converts the received A, AAAA, and CNAME records into a [hosts file](<https://en.wikipedia.org/wiki/Hosts_(file)>) for local use — for example, when DNS servers are [unreachable](https://blog.cloudflare.com/october-2021-facebook-outage/) or down.

-By default hosts entries will be sorted its IP as a key and under each entry individual FQDNs will be sorted alphabetically.
+Output entries are sorted by IP address.
+For each IP address, all associated hostnames are listed in alphabetical order.

-If needed, axfr2hosts can also read and parse local RFC 1035 zones (for instance BIND 9 zone files) and process A and CNAME records into a hosts file as described above so that a zone transfer is not needed.
+axfr2hosts can also read and parse local RFC 1035 zone files (such as BIND 9 zone files) and process A and CNAME records into a hosts file without requiring a zone transfer.

 ## Requirements

-Either of:
+One of the following:

-- Ability to do a full zone transfer (AXFR), usually permitted with `allow-transfer` in [BIND 9](https://www.isc.org/bind/) or with `allow-axfr-ips` in [PowerDNS](https://www.powerdns.com/),
+- Permission to perform a full zone transfer (AXFR), typically granted via `allow-transfer` in [BIND 9](https://www.isc.org/bind/) or `allow-axfr-ips` in [PowerDNS](https://www.powerdns.com/),
-- Permissions to read RFC 1035 zone files locally.
+- Read access to RFC 1035 zone files on the local filesystem.

 ## Installation

-There are two ways of installing axfr2hosts:

 ### Manual

-Download your preferred flavor from [the releases](https://github.com/dkorunic/axfr2hosts/releases) page and install manually, typically to `/usr/local/bin/axfr2hosts`.
+Download your preferred release from the [releases page](https://github.com/dkorunic/axfr2hosts/releases) and install it manually, typically to `/usr/local/bin/axfr2hosts`.

-### Using go get
+### Using go install

 ```shell
 go install github.com/dkorunic/axfr2hosts@latest